 3) Nightmare Kids

-While there are definitely some lovely kids you’ll teach on iTutorGroup, there are also some – and there’s only one way to describe them – little shits.
+While there are definitely some lovely kids you’ll teach while working for iTutorGroup, there are also some – and there’s only one way to describe them – little shits.

 Kids that wont reply, kids that are clearly playing games on their computers/iPads/phones, and kids that are just plain mean.
 You’ll hear about it all the time on the Facebook groups.
 And I’ve certainly had my fair share.